Madscientiste/OpenClassrooms_P9/readme.md

 Then navigate to : http://127.0.0.1:8000/

-> NOTE : if this isn't what you are seeing, and you are unable to see the website, its probably because there is a typo somewhere or didn't follow the step correctly ...
+> NOTE : if this isn't what you are seeing, and you are unable to access the website, then its probably because there is a typo somewhere or didn't follow the steps correctly ...

 ## Available Accounts